University of Virginia: Other recognition

-Admissions and financial aid
+Undergraduate admissions and financial aid

-For the undergraduate Class of 2023, the University of Virginia received a record 40,815 applications, admitting 24 percent.
-Approximately 40 percent of those admitted are non-white.
+For the undergraduate Class of 2027, the University of Virginia received a record 56,439 applications, admitting 16.2 percent.
+The early action acceptance rate was 27 percent for in-state Virginians and 12 percent for out-of-state applicants.
+The regular decision acceptance rate was 13 percent for in-state Virginians and 8 percent for out-of-state applicants.
+UVA is required, by Virginia state law, to matriculate two-thirds of its undergraduate student body from its pool of in-state applicants; it is barred, by Virginia state law, from giving admissions preference to the children of its alumni.
+Approximately 40 percent of those admitted to UVA are non-white.
 Matriculated students come from all 50 states and 147 foreign countries.
-UVA is required, by Virginia state law, to matriculate two-thirds of its undergraduate student body from its pool of in-state applicants.
-As a result, its acceptance rate for in-state students (36 percent) is nearly twice the out-of-state rate (19 percent) as of 2019.
-The university has seen steady increases to its applicant pool in recent decades, and the number of applications has more than doubled since the Class of 2008 received 15,094 applications.
+The university has seen steady increases to its applicant pool in recent decades, and the number of applications has more than tripled since the Class of 2008 received 15,094 applications.
+Admission to the university is among the most selective in the United States among public universities.
 As of 2014, 93 percent of admitted applicants ranked in the top 10 percent of their high school classes.
+For the Class of 2027, some 1,167 students were accepted after having had their application fees waived as either low-income or first-generation college students.